Welcome to all new SUM students!

 What are the main challenges in creating sustainable development?
 SUMs newest master students will have several courses on themes such as consumption and energy, global governance, global health, poverty and development among others.

 The aim of the master's degree Development, Environment and Cultural Change (DEC) is to provide students with knowledge and critical insights into the socio-cultural, political and scientific challenges of achieving sustainable development at both the local and global level.

-> The students enrolled in this year's master's programme come from ten different countries from all over the world, including Ghana, Guatemala, China, United States, Albania and of course Norway.
+The students enrolled in this year's master's programme come from countries from different parts of the world, including, Colombia, Peru, Brazil, Spain, Netherlands, Denmark, Belgium, Russia, Turkey, U.S and Norway.

-> Why choose SUM
+Why choose SUM

-> Adam Curtis and Sarah Shrestha-Howlett just started the program.
-They both appreciated the interdisciplinary focus when choosing their master program.
+Iris Leikanger and Guillem Rubio just started the program.
+They both appreciated the focus on environmental issues when choosing their master program.

-> We wish all our students welcome to Oslo, and hope you will enjoy your studies!
+We wish Iris, Guillem and all our students welcome to Oslo, and hope you will enjoy your studies!